BB-Graph: A Subgraph Isomorphism Algorithm for Efficiently Querying Big Graph Databases: EXPERIMENTS and EVALUATION

-We group the experimental results according to the type of query graphs used in BB-Graph.
-For a query which include cyclic paths on it, we call that as a \textit{complex query}, and for a query which is itself a single path, we simply call that as a \textit{path query}.
-In Figures \ref{fig:complex.query} and \ref{fig:path.query}, a sample complex query and a sample path query are shown, respectively.
+We group the experimental results according to the query type constructed by node matching orders used in BB-Graph.
+There exist 3 types of queries that we use in our experiments: First, if a query includes cyclic paths on it, we call that as a \textit{complex query}.
+Second, if a query itself is a single path and BB-Graph starts matching from one of its end nodes, we simply call that as a \textit{path query}.
+Third, if a query does not contain any cycles and BB-Graph matches its nodes in a tree manner, we call that as a \textit{tree query}.
+Figures \ref{fig:complex.query}, \ref{fig:path.query} and \ref{fig:tree.query} show a sample complex query, a sample path query and a sample tree query, respectively.